yanqiw/online-development-runtime-practices/README.md

 Overview
 ====
-#What's you need to know before read
+#What's you need to know before reading
 - git
 - docker
 - SSH
 - Django (Optional, The sample uses django)

 #Basic idea
-The basic idea of create online development runtime present on [frankwang.cn](http://frankwang.cn)
+The basic idea of online development runtime presents on [frankwang.cn](http://frankwang.cn)
 ##Architecture overview
 ![](http://frankwang.cn/img/Architecture_Overview.png)

 #Prepare
-##Get a VM on cloud
+##Create a VM on cloud
 For running the cloud runtime, I create one VM on cloud.
 ###Digital ocean
-Digital ocean is a good choise to create the VM, as it's very simple.
+Digital ocean is a good choice to create the VM, as it's very simple.

 [Click here to Digital ocean guide](https://cloud.digitalocean.com/support/suggestions?query=How%20do%20I%20create%20a%20Droplet%3F)